 - If you haven’t recalibrated your Glowforge since you received it, or since you last moved it, recalibrate the camera.

-If you finish all of these steps, and find that you have an alignment error of more than 1/4" (0.635 cm), please contact us so we can investigate.
+If you finish all of these steps, and find that you have an alignment error of more than 1/4" (0.6 cm), please contact our team and we'll be happy to help!

 Set Focus measures the distance between the printer head and the top of the material at a spot you choose.
 This allows the laser to focus precisely during printing.
 Also, since objects appear bigger when they’re closer to the camera, knowing the precise distance makes the camera image more accurate.

 When you use Set Focus, your print will also start faster because your Glowforge will not autofocus at the start of your print.